 The County has numerous recreational and cultural facilities.
 One of the most popular destinations among the parks and beaches in the County is the 2,413-acre Jones Beach State Park in Wantagh.
 With approximately three million visitors annually, Jones Beach State Park features a six-mile ocean beachfront, a two-mile boardwalk, and the 11,200-seat Jones Beach Theater performing arts center, which attracts world-class musical acts.
-In 2014, the State announced a five-year \$65 million project to restore the 85-year old facility to its original grandeur in one of the largest State park rehabilitation projects in the system's history.
 There are dozens of other public beaches located along both the Atlantic Ocean and the Long Island Sound shorelines.
 In addition, the County is home to the County-owned 930-acre Eisenhower Park in the Town of Hempstead, Bethpage State Park in Farmingdale, and numerous County and other municipal small local parks and campgrounds that offer a broad spectrum of recreational opportunities.

 On a national level, the County is home to many high profile professional sporting events.
 The Bethpage Black Golf Course, located in Bethpage State Park, hosted the U.S. Open in 2002 and 2009 and the Barclay's Tournament in 2012 and 2016.
 Belmont Park, located in Elmont, is home to the Belmont Stakes, the third race in horse racing's prestigious Triple Crown.
 Eisenhower Park's 80,000 square foot Aquatic Center is one of the largest pools in the Northern Hemisphere.
-Pursuant to a long-term lease with the County, Nassau Events Center operates the renovated Nassau Veterans Memorial Coliseum (the "Coliseum") in Uniondale as a state-of-the-art destination for sporting events, concerts and family entertainment, which re-opened in April 2017 as NYCB Live: Nassau Veterans Memorial Coliseum.
-NYCB Live: Nassau Veterans Memorial Coliseum is contractually expected to generate approximately \$334 million in rental income over a term of up to 49 years, inclusive of the exercise of options by the County.
-The Coliseum was home to the four-time Stanley Cup Champion New York Islanders of the National Hockey League.
-Although the team no longer plays its regular home games in the Coliseum, it is expected to play a limited number of games at the renovated facility each season.
+Pursuant to a long-term lease with the County, Nassau Events Center operates the renovated Nassau Veterans Memorial Coliseum (the "Coliseum") in Uniondale as a state-of-the-art destination for sporting events, concerts and family entertainment, which re-opened in 2017 as NYCB Live: Nassau Veterans Memorial Coliseum.
+NYCB Live: Nassau Veterans Memorial Coliseum (south expected to generate approximately \$334 million in rental income over a term of up to 49 years, inclusive of the exercise of options by the County.
+The Coliseum was home to the four-time Stanley Cup Champion New York Islanders of the National

+Hockey League.
+Although the team no longer plays its regular home games in the Coliseum, it is expected to play sixty games over three seasons at the facility beginning with the 2018-19 season.

-In terms of cultural and historic resources, the County boasts numerous museums, some of which are County-owned or operated, including the Cradle of Aviation Museum and the Long Island Children's Museum, both in Garden City.
-Historical sites include two County-owned facilities, Old Bethpage Village Restoration, a re-created mid-19th-century American village, and Cedarmere, home of 19th-century poet, newspaper editor, abolitionist, and civic leader William Cullen Bryant, and a designated part of the New York State Underground Railroad Heritage Trail.
+The County boasts numerous museums, some of which are County-owned or operated, including the Cradle of Aviation Museum and the Long Island Children's Museum, both in Garden City.
+Historical sites include two County-owned facilities, Old Bethpage Village Restoration, a re-created mid-19thcentury American village, and Cedarmere, home of 19th-century poet, newspaper editor, abolitionist, and civic leader William Cullen Bryant, and a designated part of the New York State Underground Railroad Heritage Trail.
 The County is also the home of Theodore Roosevelt's estate in Cove Neck, Sagamore Hill, which is a National Historic Site operated by the National Park Service.

 With a focus on preserving open space and natural and scenic resources for current and future generations of County residents, voters overwhelmingly approved two Environmental Bond Acts (collectively known as the "EBA") in 2004 and 2006.
 The EBA committed \$150 million for the preservation of open space, the improvement of existing parkland and water quality, and the provision of matching funding for brownfield property remediation projects.
-In addition to the EBA, 5% of the proceeds from County land sales is set aside for the purpose of open space land acquisition and other environmental quality improvement projects.
+In addition to the EBA, 5% of the proceeds from County-owned land sales is set aside for open space land acquisition and other environmental quality improvement projects.